 It’s made out of plywood but you will only require a few tools.
 Remember that you can ask your hardware store to make the cut for you.

 - 9mm plywood

 - wooden glue

 - Some nice papers

-I will explain you how to make one room, then you can repeat the process as many time as you like to build the dollhouse the size you want.
-You first need to cut the five box sides to built the room:
+I will explain to you how to make one room, then you can repeat the process as many times as you like to build the dollhouse the size you want.
+You first need to cut the five box sides to build the room:

 - 2 pieces of 22cm x 40cm to make the floor and the roof (8 2/3 x 15 3/4 in.)

 - 2 sidewalls of 34 cm x 21 cm ( 13 1/3 x 8 1/3 in.)

 - 1 back wall of 34cm x 40cm (13 1/3 x 15 3/4 in.)

 Trim a door in one of the sidewalls, the opening dimensions are 9cm x 29.5cm (3 1/2 x 11 1/2 in).
 This is optional, but I think it’s fun if dolls can “walk” from one room to another.